 What is Sciences Sin?

 It made me wonder: Why do so many feel compelled to embrace willful ignorance?
 By this I mean a willful ignoring of masses of real, verifiable and available evidence simply because it conflicts with one's own preconceptions and challenges one's fears.
-How does it do God any credit to believe the "truth" can only be found within a single book?
+How does it do the God time and creation any credit to believe the "truth" can only be found within a single book?

 What is science?
 Scientists - especially the great ones - started out as kids totally amazed at the world they saw and discovered around themselves.
 What's out there?
 How it works?
 Why it works the way it does?
 What it all means?
-At its core, science is this natural awe & curiosity at God's Creation all grown up.
+At its core, science is this natural awe and curiosity at our surrounding creation us all grown up.

 What is science's sin?
-Designing rules that encourage fact based critical review?
-Science established straight-forward rules and guidelines in order to organize our inborn desire to pursue an understanding of the miraculous Creation we witness around us.
+Establishing straight-forward rules and guidelines in order to organize our inborn desire to pursue an understanding of the fantastic world we witness around us?
 These rules won't be bent for those who have convinced themselves they are gifted with superior insights.
 If those "superior insights" can't pass the established scientific hurdles they are not allowed within the arena of science.
-There are other realms these beliefs belong to, such as religion, philosophy, politics, art & music.
+There are other realms these beliefs belong to, such as religion, philosophy, politics, art and music.

 The best thing about science's rules, isn't what they reject, rather it's all they are open to.
-Science's guidelines are organized in a way that any member of humanity, from any point on our globe, has the opportunity to participate, even revolutionize long held beliefs.
-As long as they are thoughtful enough to adhere to the rules while presenting convincing and verifiable arguments.
+Science's guidelines are organized in a way that any member of humanity, from any point on our globe, has the opportunity to participate, even to revolutionize long held beliefs.
+As long as they are thoughtful enough to adhere to the rules while presenting verifiable arguments and convincing evidence and.